 Product: High-grade iron ore with low deleterious elements will fetch a premium price

 The Kami Property is strategically located next to the mining towns of Wabush, Labrador City, and Fermont, near the provincial borderline between Quebec and Labrador

 - Paved highway only 2.5km away

 - Access to low-cost electricity with powerlines 15.5km away

-- Common carrier railway with over 50 million tonnes of capacity only 14.5km away to transport material to the deep water port
+- Common carrier railway, with over 50 million tonnes of capacity, 14.5km away to transport material to deep water port

 - Multi-user deep-water port provides access year-round to global markets

 NI 43-101 Mineral Resource Estimate

 Alderon released highlights of the updated Preliminary Economic Assessment (PEA) for its Kami Project on February 28, 2017.
 The PEA was prepared as a result of a re-scoping exercise to identify cost savings for the development of the Kami iron ore project.